theosZA/7Wonders/README.md

 ## 7WondersEvolver

 A Windows application that can be used for generating new AI players using an evolutionary process.
 Individual player DNA codes can be copied into the `Robots.xml` file for use by the AIs.

+## PerformanceTester

+A small console application that determines how fast a _7 Wonders_ game can be played using AI players.

 ## Utilities